 Colonial officials hanged, shot, and decapitated dozens of Native prisoners, if not hundreds.
 Hundreds more were indentured or enslaved throughout New England or deported as slaves to as far away as Morocco.
-Tantamous and his family were hunted down; in the summer of 1676, he and other rebel leaders—Sagamore Sam, Netaump (One Eyed John), and Maliompe—were taken to be hanged at Boston Commons.
+Weetamoo drowned while fleeing colonial troops, who then placed her head on display in Taunton, Massachusetts.
+In the coming months, as settlers brought Native prisoners through town, many screamed and wept at the sight of Weetamoo’s impaled head.
+Tantamous and his family were hunted down too.
+In the summer of 1676, he and other rebel leaders—Sagamore Sam, Netaump (One Eyed John), and Maliompe—were taken to be hanged at Boston Commons.
 Yet the spark was not yet extinguished: as his captors paraded Tantamous through the streets with a noose around his neck, the 96-year-old still “threatened to burn [Boston] at his pleasure.”

 Those who could flee north and west did, blending into refugee villages or being adopted into formal tribes.
 Many surviving members of the Wôpanâak joined the Alnôbak (Abenaki) in Quebec, Maine, New Brunswick, and Nova Scotia, continuing the fight against colonization.
 Over the following eighty years, the Alnôbak, along with other members of the Wabanaki Confederacy, fought five successful wars against Massachusetts’ attempts to expand into their homeland.